FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 If, like the example above, your computer meets most of the minimum requirements but needs an upgrade in only a few departments, you may be able to upgrade it.
 However, keep in mind that this might be difficult if you have a laptop or an older desktop.

-Laptops are nearly impossible to upgrade and the only components that are easily upgradable are often the hard drive and the RAM and old desktops are held back by their motherboard, which limits what other components are compatible with it.
+Laptops are nearly impossible to upgrade and the only components that are easily upgradable are often the hard drive and the RAM.

+Old desktops are held back by their motherboard, which limits what other components are compatible with it.
 While you can upgrade a desktop's motherboard, you would basically be building a computer pretty much from scratch at that point.

 -----